-Some people find that that, after they have put a mandatory reconsideration request in, they get a phone call from someone at the DWP who tries to explain why they think they have made the right award.
-If this happens to you, be polite but don't allow them to put you off.
+Some people find that, after they have put a mandatory reconsideration request in, they get a phone call from someone at the DWP who tries to explain why they think they have made the right award.
+If this happens to you, be polite but don't let them put you off.

-Some people are also told that they need to provide further medical evidence in order to have a chance of getting the decision changed.
+Some people are also told that they need to provide further medical evidence in order to have a chance of getting the award changed.
 This isn't true.
 Anything that gives information about your child's support or care needs can be relevant.
-It is also possible to win an appeal even without any further evidence or information.
+It is also possible to win an appeal without any further evidence or information.